prabhat-123/Deploying_imagenet_pretrained_models_as_flask_web_service/README.md

 ## How To Run This Project

-1) At first,run the notebook in google colab/jupyter notebook to download the VGG-19 pretrained model and then I save the model weights in .h5 file format.
+1) At first,run the notebook in google colab/jupyter notebook to download the InceptionV3 pretrained model and then I save the model weights in .h5 file format.
 The notebook file is also available in this repository:

-    (Check out 'imagenet_vgg19_weights.ipynb' file)
+    (Check out 'imagenet_weights.ipynb' file)

 ### 1. Download the repository or clone it.